Trump’s lies tested limits of the bully pulpit. His right to say them is at core of criminal defense

 His successor, Donald Trump, showed no such restraint.

 Now Trump is facing dozens of criminal charges in four separate indictments, two ofthem anchored in the Republican’s lie that he did not lose the 2020 presidential election to Democrat Joe Biden.
-And Trump’s propensity for falsehoods and his right to utter them is at the core of his legal defense.
+And Trump’s propensity for falsehoods and his right to utter them are at the core of his legal defense.

 Though the U.S. presidency is vested with many overt powers, one of the most important is implicit — the power of rhetoric.
 It is used often as a call to action, to rally Americans for a mission abroad, to comfort a grieving public after tragedy or to sacrifice for a greater good.